Sunday, December 26, 2010

 No longer can I do the things that I once use to do.
 It is hard to make any commitments because I never know when I am going to have a bad attack.
 My life has changed tremendously.
 I had to resign from my beloved job because I was in so much pain every afternoon and would have to sleep a lot.
 I had to give up teaching Sunday school.
 I can't be consistent in attending choir practice.
 But it's okay!

 I can still serve the LORD every day.
 Prayer has increased.
 Bible study is sweet.
 Being with my family is a daily blessing.
 I can still be a part of choir when I feel good.
 I can work with my husband in our Bible institute.
-I can help my daughter with so much more.
+I can help my daughter.
 I get to go to water aerobics with my sister.
 And so much more.

 Yes, "normal" is a blessing.